PJDEVEX/fnt-loan-calculator/README.md

 For identifing key words, [SERanking](https://seranking.com/) was used.

 ## Check for Code Differances
-TO check code variations [Diffchecker]https://www.diffchecker.com/) was used.
+To check code variations [Diffchecker]https://www.diffchecker.com/) was used.

 ## Formating and Indetation of HTML
 [Scott Granneman](https://granneman.com/webdev/coding/formatting-and-indenting-your-html) is used as a gudince when formating and indenting HTML